 See the latest example usage from Merriam Webster.

 Paring Game to Strengthen Retention

-This is a timed paring game in which users are tasked to pair new vocabularies with known synonyms.
+A timed word paring game in which users pair new vocabularies with known synonyms.

 Review Learned Words

-All previously searched words are stored in the archive for easy retrieval.
+Stores all previously searched words for easy retrieval.

-The cluster algorithm in the backend estimates the probabilities of a word known by a given user.
-The design is based on the premise that words commonly used (i.e., higher frequency in a given corpus) are less difficult than rarer words.
-Therefore, a vocabulary space can be sorted by word frequencies, and by such proxy, the level of difficulty.
-In this prototype, a sorted list of 30,000 words from Google's Web Trillion Word Corpus forms a constrained vocabulary space.
-Based on real-time user interactions, the cluster algorithm partitions the vocabulary space and assigns a probability to each section according to the distribution densities of user-indicated known words.
-For instance, a region densely populated with user-indicated known words has a higher known probability.
-In a subsequent search, synonym with a known probability above mean is automatically highlighted to aid user's comprehension of a new word.
+The clustering algorithm in the backend predicts the probabilities of each synonym known to a user.
+The underlying assumption is that frequent words fall more on elementary reading levels while rare ones fall on more difficult levels.
+By proxy, the reading difficulty level of a word can be estimated using word frequencies.
+In this prototype, a sorted list of 30,000 words from Google's Web Trillion Word Corpus forms the vocabulary space.
+Based on real-time user interactions, the clustering algorithm partitions the vocabulary space and assigns a probability to each section according to the distribution densities of indicated known words.
+For instance, a region densely populated with known words has a higher known probability.
+In each subsequent search, synonyms with known probabilities above the mean are automatically highlighted.